soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 * We needed additional reviewers for this round, so the Core team members and experienced volunteers who had previously done reviews joined the CFP team to assist.
 We reviewed proposals missed in Junction, specifically those with less than three reviewer votes.

 * We also reviewed any proposals marked as Promotional.
-Our goal was to ensure that all second-round qualified proposals were reviewed by at least three reviewers by the end of this round.
+Our goal was to ensure that at least three reviewers reviewed all second-round qualified proposals by the end of this round.

 * Once all proposals were scored, we proceeded to sort and further process those that were selected for the fourth round.